 Pilates is now practiced worldwide, with over 1 million people in the UK taking part in classes each week.

 Body Control Pilates takes the exercises that form the "Classic Mat" series.
 We believe that many of these classical exercises are often not suitable for the average person and the average body.

 In order for someone to work safely and effectively and to gain the full benefits of Pilates, these classical exercises should be broken down to establish good movement skills thus building the best possible foundation upon which to progress towards the classical, more advanced work.
 This is the essence of the Body Control Pilates Method.

 There are 8 principles of Body Control Pilates:

 These principles underpin all the exercises in a Body Control Pilates class.

 The Body Control Pilates Association

-The Body Control Pilates Matwork course is accredited by, and formed the basis of, the Register of Exercise Professionals (REPS) certification for Pilates teachers.
-REPS are the independent UK body whose role is to recognise and standardise fitness qualifications:
+In 2010, the Body Control Pilates Matwork course was accredited by, and formed the basis of, the Register of Exercise Professionals (REPS) certification for Pilates teachers.
+REPS were the independent UK body whose role is to recognise and standardise fitness qualifications.